Responding to Bad Customer Reviews

 2) Admit fault (as needed) but do not deny fault

-This is a big one, and can be hard for many businesses, especially if they are NOT the ones explicitly at fault in a bad review situation.
-Maybe it was lack of communication on both ends, but regardless of what the case is, admit fault as needed.
+This is a big one and can be hard for many businesses, especially if they are NOT the ones explicitly at fault in a bad review situation.
+Maybe it was a lack of communication on both ends, but regardless of what the case is, admit fault as needed.
 If you truly are not at fault in any sort of way try your best to again acknowledge the issue and apologize for what your bad review author had to deal with, regardless of who is at fault.
 Whatever you do, do not deny fault or assign fault to the customer.

 3) Discuss what you’re doing to make sure that the same mistake isn’t made again

 This is also an important part of responding to a negative review.
-A business can listen and admit fault all day long, but if there are no changes happening or no effort to right a wrong, then those words stand empty, and most people can see that.
+A business can listen and admit fault all day long, but if no changes are happening or no effort to right a wrong, then those words stand empty, and most people can see that.
 After a negative review is left, discuss it with your team and try to find ways to right the wrong as well as improve your process internally as needed in order to ensure that no one has the same issue again.

 Let’s look at an example of a shipping error that was made and an unsatisfied customer, named John, leaves a review saying that they called multiple times to try and see the status of their items but were never gotten back to – eventually the item arrived but it came a week late.
 Here’s an example of a good and bad way to respond.